· Woohyun Kim · Graphics · 4 min read

 void setGaussianKernel() {

-final float s = mGaussianRadius / Math.sqrt(2.0f * Math.log(255.0f));
+const float s = mGaussianRadius / Math.sqrt(2.0f * Math.log(255.0f));

-final float c1 = 1.0f / (Math.sqrt(2.0f * PI) * s);
+const float c1 = 1.0f / (Math.sqrt(2.0f * PI) * s);

-final float c2 = -1.0f / (2.0f * s * s);
+const float c2 = -1.0f / (2.0f * s * s);

 float sum = 0.0f;

-for(int i = 0; i < mGaussianRadius; i++) {
+for (int i = 0; i < mGaussianRadius; i++) {

-mWeights[i] = c1 * Math.pow(e, i*i*c2);
+mWeights[i] = c1 * Math.pow(e, i * i * c2);

 sum += (i == 0 ? mWeights[i] : 2.0f * mWeights[i]);